New: 100+ health biomarkers for $190

 • Novel IL-6 inhibitors are being studied as future anti-inflammatory therapies for heart disease.

-A simple blood test for hs-CRP is widely available and inexpensive.
-The ACC now recommends routine hs-CRP testing for both people at risk (primary prevention) and those with established heart disease (secondary prevention).
+Blood tests for hs-CRP are widely available and inexpensive.
+Empirical Health’s comprehensive health panel is one option.
+Since the ACC now recommends both routine hs-CRP testing for both people at risk (primary prevention) and those with established heart disease (secondary prevention).

 Empirical Health’s Comprehensive Health Panel includes hs-CRP and other key heart health biomarkers.